ccurto/CTLN-Basic-2.0/README.md

 the CTLN-Basic-2.0 repository.

 Update on April 10, 2025 -- a new (backwards compatible) version of graph2net.m was uploaded.
 This new version enables the creation of generalized CTLNs, where each neuron has its own eps_i, delta_i governing the weights of its outgoing edges and non-edges.

+Update on November 30, 2025 -- uploaded get_fixedpt.m and get_FP.m, which compute fixed points for general TLNs (W,b).